A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Preliminaries

 \subsubsection{Topological properties of orbits}

+The following properness, local density, and exceptional properties of orbits are analogous concepts of codimension one foliation theory (cf. \cite{Hector1981,Candel2000foliation}).

-An orbit is proper if it is embedded, locally dense if its closure has a nonempty interior, and exceptional if it is neither proper nor locally dense.
+An orbit $O$ is {\bf proper} if there is its \nbd $U$ with $\overline{O} \cap U = O$.
+Note that an orbit $O$ is proper if and only if it is an embedded submanifold.
+Moreover, any closed orbit is proper.
+Recall that an orbit is locally dense if and only if the closure of the orbit has a nonempty interior.
+An orbit is exceptional if it is neither proper nor locally dense.
 A point is proper (resp. locally dense) if its orbit is proper (resp. locally dense).
 Denote by $\mathrm{LD}(v)$ (resp. $\mathrm{E}(v)$, $\mathrm{P}(v)$) the union of locally dense orbits (resp. exceptional orbits, non-closed proper orbits).
 We have the following observation.

-\begin{lemma} The following statements hold for a flow $v$ on a paracompact manifold $M$: \\ {\rm(1)} A point of $M$ is non-proper if and only if it is non-closed recurrent. \\ {\rm(2)} $M = \mathop{\mathrm{Cl}}(v) \sqcup \mathrm{P}(v) \sqcup \mathrm{R}(v)$. \\ {\rm(3)} The union $\mathrm{P}(v)$ is the set of non-recurrent points. \\ {\rm(4)} The union $\mathrm{R}(v)$ is the set of non-proper points. \end{lemma}
+\begin{lemma}{\cite[Lemma~2.1]{yokoyama2024topological}} The following statements hold for a flow $v$ on a paracompact manifold $M$: \\ {\rm(1)} A point of $M$ is non-proper if and only if it is non-closed recurrent. \\ {\rm(2)} $M = \mathop{\mathrm{Cl}}(v) \sqcup \mathrm{P}(v) \sqcup \mathrm{R}(v) = \mathop{\mathrm{Sing}}(v) \sqcup \mathop{\mathrm{Per}}(v) \sqcup \mathrm{P}(v) \sqcup \mathrm{LD}(v) \sqcup \mathrm{E}(v)$. \\ {\rm(3)} The union $\mathrm{P}(v)$ is the set of non-recurrent points. \\ {\rm(4)} The union $\mathrm{R}(v) = \mathrm{LD}(v) \sqcup \mathrm{E}(v)$ is the set of non-proper points. \end{lemma}

+For the self-containedness, we prove the previous lemma in the different way from the proof of \cite[Lemma~2.1]{yokoyama2024topological} as follows.

 \begin{proof} By definitions, note that a closed orbit is proper and recurrent.
 Fix a point $x \in M$.
 By \cite[Corollary~3.4]{yokoyama2019properness}, the orbit $O(x)$ is proper if and only if $O(x) = \hat{O}(x)$.
 From \cite[Theorem~VI]{cherry1937topological}, the closure of a non-closed recurrent orbit $O$ of a flow on a manifold contains uncountably many non-closed recurrent orbits whose closures are $\overline{O}$.
 Therefore the orbit $O(x)$ is non-closed recurrent if and only if $\hat{O}(x)$ consists of uncountably many orbits.
 Then any non-closed proper orbit is not recurrent.
-Suppose that $x$ is non-closed recurrent.
-Since any non-closed proper orbit is not recurrent, the point $x$ is not proper.
-Conversely, suppose that $x$ is not proper.
-Then there is a point $y \in M$ whose orbit dose not contain $x$ such that $\overline{O(y)} = \overline{O(x)}$.
-This implies that $y \in \overline{O(x)} - O(x) \subseteq \alpha(x) \cup \omega(x)$.
-From the closed invariance of $\alpha$-limit sets and $\omega$-limit sets, we have $x \in \overline{O(y)} \subset \alpha(x) \cup \omega(x)$.
-Since $\mathop{\mathrm{Cl}}(v)$ is both the set of closed proper points and the set of closed recurrent points, the assertion {\rm(1)} implies the assertions {\rm(2)}--{\rm(4)}. \end{proof}